 “The great advantage is that we’re able to get more candidates involved in the process.”

-“In addition to getting a more objective and structured process, we avoid the unconscious bias we all have.
+We are getting a more objective and structured process and we avoid the unconscious bias we all have.
 By doing this in the early selection, we shift the subjectivity further along the process (where it is less damaging).
 Additionally, we’re able to invite more candidates to participate in the recruitment processes’ early stages, allowing for greater diversity by ensuring a better and broader selection of talents.